About the College

 The Office of Inclusion and Diversity Engagement works to support a welcoming and inclusive community in the College of IST.
 They aim to create and maintain an equitable climate by developing strategies that engage and retain students, faculty, and staff from underrepresented groups, including women.

-Interim Associate Dean for Graduate and Undergraduate Studies
+Associate Dean for Undergraduate and Graduate Studies

 University Park, PA 16802